Puppy Leaks

 “Eat less and exercise more” is the answer we hear when it comes to losing weight, yet it’s not quite always so simple.

-Yes, if we want to lose weight we need to burn more calories than we consume, but weight loss isn’t just about eating less and exercising more; it’s about finding the balance that’s right for you.
+Yes, if we want to lose weight we need to burn more calories than we consume, but weight loss isn’t just about eating less and exercising more; it’s about finding the balance that’s right for you which includes making diet and exercise changes when needed.

-And the same can be said of our dogs.
-To help them lose weight they’ll need to help them burn off more calories than they consume, but to maintain it you’ll need to find a balance that’s right for them.
+And the same is true for our dogs.
+To help them lose weight you need to help them burn off more calories than they consume, but to maintain that weight you’ll need to find a balance that’s right for them.

 Feed Less & Always Measure